 And lastly, Ms Akter, if you were standing next to someone in Sydney who was contemplating purchasing a cheap item of clothing that was likely made under the conditions you’ve described, what would you say to them?

-Still buy the clothes that were made in Bangladesh, or any other producing company, because we need these jobs.
+Still buy the clothes that were made in Bangladesh, or any other producing country, because we need these jobs.
 But, we want these jobs with dignity.
 And as a consumer, you can do a lot of things to get that dignity.

 For us, a dignified job is when we have rights, or we are free to exercise rights.
 We have a living wage.
 Our factories are gender-based violence free.
 And we are working in a safe workplace.